 Unrefrigerated cured meats lose their moisture once sliced.
 The loss of moisture leads to the loss of flavor and makes the once-delicious meats no longer edible.

-The bad news is that cured meats cannot be frozen, so do not try to freeze prosciuttos, hams, or salamis to extend their life.
+The bad news is that cured meats cannot be stored in the freezer, so do not try to freeze prosciuttos, hams, or salamis to extend their life.
 Freezing temperatures cause meat to lose its characteristic tenderness and flavor.

-The best way to make cured meats last is to store it properly.
+The best way to make cured meats last is to store the meat properly.
 You should first wrap it tightly in plastic wrap, trying to remove any possible air pockets.
 Then store it in the fridge as far from the light as possible.

 The best option however, is to eat it as soon as you buy it, when the flavors and textures are perfect.
 But with as delicious as our cured meats are, most Carnivore Club members do not have a problem eating them right away!